Theory of quantum system certification: a tutorial: Quantum processes

-Deriving rigorous performance guarantees for the estimator \ac{RB} estimator $\hat p$ is involved: It requires the analysis of confidence region of the estimator $\hat p_g(m)$ of \eqref{eq:RB:p_g} that is a random variable of the quantum measurement statistics and $\hat p(m)$ obtained by the sub-sampling of the sequences $g$.
-Furthermore, the error of this estimators for each $m$ enters the errors of the fidelity estimator via the exponential fitting procedure.
+Deriving rigorous performance guarantees for the estimator \ac{RB} estimator $\hat p$ is involved: it requires the analysis of confidence regions of the estimator $\hat p_g(m)$ of the probability \eqref{eq:RB:p_g} that is a random variable of the quantum measurement statistics and $\hat p(m)$ obtained by the subsampling of the sequences $g$.
+Furthermore, the error of these estimators for each $m$ enters the errors of the fidelity estimator via the exponential fitting procedure.
 This step depends on the choice of algorithm and the estimated sequence lengths.

-Using the fact that $\hat p(m)$ is the mean estimator of a bounded random variable, one can use Hoeffdings' inequality, Theorem~\ref{thm:Hoeffdings}, to derive confidence intervals for a overall sampling complexity that is independent of the number of qubits in the regime of high fidelity.
+Using the fact that $\hat p(m)$ is the mean estimator of a bounded random variable, one can use Hoeffding's inequality (Theorem~\ref{thm:Hoeffdings}) to derive confidence intervals for an overall sampling complexity that is independent of the number of qubits in the regime of high fidelity.
 Such bounds however are prohibitively large for practical implementations.
 A refined analysis by Wallman and Flammia \cite{WalFla14} derived tighter bounds for short sequences and small number of qubits.
 However, bounds that are practical and scalable in the number of qubits require a careful analysis of the variance of the estimator $\hat p_g(m)$ over the choice of the random sequences.
-For $\gset{}$ being the Clifford group, Helsen \emph{et al.} \cite{HelsenEtAl:2019:mqbRB} work-out explicit variance bounds for the estimator $\hat p_g(m)$ and derived sampling complexities for $\hat p(m)$ that are practical, independent of the number of qubits and scale favourable with the sequence length.
-To this end, they employed a refined representation theoretical analysis of the commutant of the $4$-th order diagonal action of the Clifford group \cite{HelWalWeh16, ZhuKueGra16} in order to calculate the corresponding moment operator; an endeavour that is complicated by the fact that the Clifford group itself is not a unitary $4$-design.
+For $\gset{}$ being the Clifford group, Helsen \emph{et al.} \cite{HelsenEtAl:2019:mqbRB} work out explicit variance bounds for the estimator $\hat p_g(m)$ and derived sampling complexities for $\hat p(m)$ that are practical, independent of the number of qubits and scale favorable with the sequence length.
+To this end, they employed a refined representation theoretical analysis of the commutant of the $4$-th order diagonal action of the Clifford group \cite{HelWalWeh16, ZhuKueGra16} in order to calculate the corresponding moment operator; an endeavor that is complicated by the fact that the Clifford group itself is not a unitary $4$-design.

 A rigorous analysis of a simplified fitting procedure was derived in Ref.~\cite{HarHinFer19}.
 Therein (again using trivial bounds on the variance) the authors show that a ratio estimator for the infidelity $r = 1 - p$ that employs the estimates of $p(m)$ for two different sequence length has multiplicative error using an efficient number of samples again in the regime of high fidelity.